 Harri, from Stephen Kelman’s novel Pigeon English, has captured the hearts of many readers, and bringing such a well loved character to the stage, a character also firmly located in heated discussions about youth violence, immigration and broken Britain, can’t have been easy.
 Director Miranda Cromwell spent a whole week auditioning performers from Bristol Old Vic Young Company and the National Youth Theatre of Great Britain, thereby meeting young people from all over the country to find her cast.

 For Harri she was searching for someone who could be “in the moment, full of life as well as being able to be our storyteller and gateway into this world”.
-Luckily, she met David Johnson, an NYT member and a very experienced young actor.
+Luckily, she met David Jonsson, an NYT member and a very experienced young actor.
 Having been the youngest person ever to be awarded a scholarship to New York’s American Academy of Dramatic Arts, David (along with the rest of the cast) is an example of a new generation of hard-working, dedicated and talented theatre-makers who are on the rise.
 Opening tomorrow, we caught up with David between technical rehearsals to ask him about playing Harri.